The Directors are pleased to present the 40th Annual Report on the

 16.2 Employee Relations

-over the years.
-As a commitment towards the Companys core values,
+ascendancy.
+As a commitment towards your Company''s core values,

 mutual respect, trust and a feeling of being a progressive partner in